drecchia/maplibre-layer-control/ROADMAP.md

 V2
 ===
 1. Removing overlay leaves empty groups on UI
-2. fitBounds é calculado antes, mas para renderOnClick pode ser um problema
+2. layersControl.defaultBaseId  WHY ?
-3. layersControl.defaultBaseId  WHY ?
+3. In case of ctx.setOverlayConfg with changedProperty of deckLayers, let deckLayer handle its changes directly, no need to remove and add again.